 Mapping the early church in Western Normandy: AD400-1200

 A research project of the Department of Archaeology.

 This project aims to map the evidence for Christianity in Western Normandy to develop a better understanding of the development of the Church in this region.
 It will integrate existing archaeological data with architectural survey of the evidence for Romanesque and pre-Romanesque architecture of the region.
 Although Christianity first arrived in this area during the Roman period, the area was strongly influenced by missionary activity from Brittany and Ireland.
-From the ninth century AD the area saw considerable political disruption following Viking raiding and settlement along its northern and western coast, and it is often through that the church collapsed in the face of this onslaught.
+From the ninth century AD the area saw considerable political disruption following Viking raiding and settlement along its northern and western coast, and it is often thought that the church collapsed in the face of this onslaught.